dkirkby/E4S/inputs.md

 Build a circuit and write code so that pressing the button causes a green LED to flash on/off twice over two seconds.
 What happens if you press the button twice in less than two seconds?
 How could you modify your code to change this behavior?

 Once that is working, modify your circuit and code so that, in addition to flashing green when the button is pressed, a red LED flashes whenever the button is released.
 What would you like to happen when you release the button after less than two seconds?
 Can you write code to achieve this?

+*Hint: use a separate GPn pin to control the LED and use a python [for loop](https://wiki.python.org/moin/ForLoop) to flash it.*